 We visited the excellent Magna Museum in Rotherham, a former steelworks, and did two fantastic photo and film shoots there over the past two weekends with characters from Kilbangua, the Dark Planet.

-We’ve also printed a DIY film developing guide which you can pick up for free from the Museum.
+We’ve also printed a DIY film developing guide which you can pick up for free from the museum (while stocks last).

 We hope you enjoy these images, and please come to the public exhibition between 13.30–16.30 on Thursday 3 September 2015 to see the final works!

 This week sees the unveiling of the final exhibit by Martha and Christian.
 Photographs and films for their project Double Exposure: A Tale of Two Planets have been shot at exterior locations and processed in gallery here at the Museum over the past seven weeks.

 Martha and Christian will be revealing the finished exhibit on Thursday 3 September 2015 between 13.30–16.30, and will be on gallery to discuss everything about the work and their approach.
 They created two fictional planets, one permanently night time, the other constantly bathed in daylight, as the settings to explore the challenges of photographing and filming in extreme light conditions.